Tips Bulletin

 Among the options for essential oils, peppermint oil is one of the best natural ways to get rid of camel crickets.
 Combine peppermint oil with white vinegar and water to create a spray that repels camel crickets.

-Pour vinegar and water into a bottle before adding the peppermint essential oil.
-Use the spray around your basement, crawl space, or any areas where you spot camel cricket activity.
+Pour vinegar and water into a bottle before adding the peppermint essential oil to make homemade spider cricket spray that works on all kinds of bugs.
+Use the spray around your basement, crawl space, or any area where you spot camel cricket activity.

 Note: Peppermint oil is effective against other pests like mole crickets.